I’ll tell you right from the start – having a planner by my side really helps me to be way more productive.

 Therefore, if you already don’t have a place for this, make a special spot on your planner page that will serve this purpose.

-All these pieces of advice were mostly focusing on structural characteristics of a planner – whether there’s a certain designated space/box for a certain item on a page, and the like.
+All these pieces of advice were mostly focused on the structural characteristics of a planner – whether there’s a certain designated space/box for a certain item on a page and the like.